lunemec/nanny/README.md

 Note that Nanny requires Go >= 1.8 to run.

+An alternative way of using Nanny is to run it inside a Docker container.
+You can build the Nanny docker using the command `make docker`.
+Afterwards the Nanny Docker container can be started using the provided example `docker-compose.yml` file.

 ## Configuration
 See nanny.toml for a configuration example.
 The fields are self-explanatory (I think).
 Please create an issue if anything does not make sense!